 Education

-- Residency, Family Medicine, Boston University Medical Center 2019
+- Residency, Family Medicine, Boston University Medical Center, Boston, MA 2019

 - M.D., Boston University School of Medicine, Boston, MA 2016